I’ve just completed another brand audit for a new subscriber, and I keep covering the same basic mistake.

 If you’re struggling with all of this,

-I teach a series of systems in Phase 2 of my core coaching programme Systemized Solopreneur to help you build a profitable safety cushion for your freelance business.
+I teach a series of systems in Phase 2 of my core coaching programme Systemized Solopreneur to help you build a safety net of profit for your freelance business.

-• An inbound system to attract your ideal customers
+- An inbound leads system to attract your ideal customers

 You can grab 1-1 help from me on this if you wish.